On-Prem Installation Guidelines

 • The deployment process includes the following key components and configurations:

-• Wireguard: is used as a trust network extension to access the admin, control, and observation pane along with on-field registration client connectivity to the backend server.
+• Wireguard: Wireguard is used as a trust network extension to access the admin, control, and observation pane along with on-field registration client connectivity to the backend server.

 • Nginx Server: eSignet uses the Nginx server for: